gradle/native-platform/readme.md

 * Get the PID of the current process.
 * Get and set the process working directory.
+* Get and set the process environment variables.

 ### Terminal and console